-13. On or about January 1, 2020, GO-4 NUGE renewed the Policy, a property insurance policy issued and underwritten by Defendants.
-The insured premises under the policy is 9205 14th Avenue NW, Seattle, Washington 98117-2307.
-A copy of the GO-4 NUGE Policy is attached as Exhibit A.

-- 14. The Policy uses standard common forms that contain the same and/or substantially similar provisions at issue in this action as those issues by Defendants to the members of the putative class as defined herein. - 15.
+- 13. On or about February 4, 2020, MDH Global renewed the Policy, a property insurance policy issued and underwritten by Defendants.
+The insured premises under the policy is 209 East Hayman Boulevard, Kill Devil Hills, NC 27948.
+A copy of the MDH Global Policy is attached as Exhibit A. - 14.
+The Policy uses standard common forms that contain the same and/or substantially similar provisions at issue in this action as those issued by Defendants to the members of the putative class as defined herein. - 15.
 The Policy is an all-risk insurance policy.
 In an all-risk insurance policy, all risks of loss are covered unless they are specifically excluded. - 16.
-In accordance with the all-risk nature of the Policy, Defendants agreed to pay for all losses caused by a "Covered Cause of Loss," defined as 'RISKS OF DIRECT PHYSICAL LOSS" unless the loss is excluded or limited in the Policy. - 17.
+In accordance with the all-risk nature of the Policy, Defendants agreed to pay for all losses caused by a "Covered Cause of Loss," defined as "Risks of Direct Physical Loss, unless the loss is excluded under the Policy." - 17.
 One type of coverage provided by the Policy is for loss of business income, often called business interruption insurance.
-This coverage is specifically provided for in a section of the Policy titled "Business Income." - 18.
-Pursuant to this coverage, Defendants promised to pay for "Loss of Business Income" caused by a Covered Cause of Loss.
-Specifically, Defendants promised to pay for the "actual loss of Business Income you sustain due to the necessary suspension of your 'operations' during the 'period of restoration.'" - 19.
-The Policy defines "Business Income" as "(a) Net Income (Net Profit or Loss before income taxes) that would have been earned or incurred if no direct physical loss or physical damage had occurred; and (b) Continuing normal operating expenses incurred, including payroll." - 20.
-"Suspension" means, among other things, "(a) The partial slowdown or complete cessation of your business activities."
+This coverage is specifically provided for in a section of the Policy titled "Vacation Rental Business Income Coverage." - 18.
+Pursuant to this Form, Defendants promised to pay for "Loss of Business Income" caused by a Covered Cause of Loss.
+Specifically, Defendants promised to pay for the loss of Business Income sustained due to the necessary "suspension" of the insured's "operations" during the "period of restoration."

-21. "Period of Restoration" means:

-- ... the period of time that:

-- a.
-Begins with the date of direct physical loss or physical damage caused by or resulting from a Covered Cause of Loss at the "scheduled premises", and

-- b.
-End on the date when:

-- (1) The property at the 'scheduled premises' should be repaired, rebuilt or replaced with reasonable speed and similar quality; - (2) The date when your business is resumed at a new, permanent location. - 22.
+- 19. The Policy defines "Business Income" as "the gross revenue from overnight and event rental of the property listed in the declaration that would have been earned or incurred if no physical loss had occurred less any expenses that did not continue due to the suspension of your operation." - 20.
+"Period of Restoration" means the period of time that: - a.
+Begins with the date of direct physical loss caused by or resulting from any Covered Cause of Loss at the described premises; and - b.
+Ends on the date by which the property at the described premises should have been repaired, rebuilt or replaced with all due reasonable speed of and similar quality. - 21.
 Additionally, under the Policy, Defendants also promised to cover "Extended Business Income."
-This coverage requires Defendants to pay for loss of business income beyond the Period of Restoration under certain conditions. - 23.
-Specifically, Defendants promised to pay for the actual loss of Business Income during the period that begins on the date that the insured property is repaired, and ends either 30 days thereafter or on the date when operations are restored to the level which would generate business income at normal levels, whichever is earlier. - 24.
+This coverage requires Defendants to pay for loss of business income beyond the Period of Restoration under certain conditions. - 22.
 The Policy also provides a coverage for extra expenses in a section titled "Extra Expense."
-Pursuant to this section of the Policy, Defendants promised to pay for "reasonable and necessary Extra Expense you incur during the 'period of restoration' that you would not have incurred if there had been no direct physical loss or physical damage to property at the 'scheduled premises." - 25.
-Defendants also promised to cover "Business Income from Dependent Properties" under the Policy.
-Subject to limits of insurance, this coverage requires Defendants to "pay for the actual loss of Business Income you sustain due to direct physical loss or physical damage at the premises of a dependent property." - 26.
-The Policy also provides "Civil Authority" coverage for "the actual loss of Business Income you sustain when access to your 'scheduled premises' is specifically prohibited by order of a civil authority as the direct result of a Covered Cause of Loss to property in the immediate area of your 'scheduled premises'."
-This coverage begins "72 hours after the order of a civil authority and coverage will end at the earlier of: (a) When access is permitted to your 'scheduled premises'; or (b) 30 consecutive days after the order of the civil authority."
+Pursuant to this section of the Policy, Defendants promised to pay for "necessary expenses that you would have not incurred if there had been no direct physical loss to property at the described premises, including personal property in the open (or in a vehicle) within 100 feet, caused by or resulting from a Covered Cause of Loss." - 23.
+The Policy also provides "Civil Authority" coverage for "the actual loss of 'Business Income' you sustain and necessary Extra Expense caused by action of civil authority that prohibits access to the described premises due to direct physical loss to property, other than at the described premises, caused by or resulting from any Covered Cause of Loss.
+This coverage will apply for a period of up to 90 consecutive days from the date of that action."